 #3: Be Thankful and Polite

 Whether you are replying to personal emails with the coach, or mass emails from the school, you should be thankful and polite.
-Responding to emails or letters need to have an aspect of generousness.
+Responding to emails or letters needs to have an aspect of generousness.
 Letting the school know that you are thankful for the opportunity will likely increase your odds.
 Therefore, always start your letters or emails by thanking the specific school or coach.

 #4: Keep the Coaches Updated

 Always keep an active conversation with the coach if you wish to expand your options.
 College recruits will tend to move on to other recruits if the conversation is scarce.
-Let them know about recent updates like your competitions, tournaments and if you are planning to visit their schools.
+Let them know about recent updates like your competitions, tournaments, and if you are planning to visit their schools.